 Click the link below to download the Epilepsy Management Plan template:

-If the person with epilepsy has more than two seizure types please contact us via our contact us form or phone 1300 761 487.
+If the person with epilepsy has more than two seizure types please contact us via our contact us form or phone our National Epilepsy Support Service on 1300 761 487.

 Emergency Medication Management Plan

 Some people with seizures that are difficult to control are prescribed emergency medication.
 If have been prescribed emergency medication, it is highly recommended that you work with your doctor to complete an Emergency Medication Management Plan (EMMP).
 An EMMP describes:

 - The medication